jerson/flutter-rsa/README.md

 # Fast RSA

-Library for use RSA with support for android, ios, macos, linux, web and hover
+Library for use RSA with support for android, ios, macos, windows, linux, web and hover

 ## Contents